About Illinois International

 The University of Illinois at Urbana-Champaign maintains over 200 active institutional linkages with international partners representing more than 40 different countries around the world.
 These agreements range from student exchanges—some now entering their third decade of activity—to faculty exchange and collaborative research agreements with national research agencies, to innovative joint educational programs leading to dual or multi-institutional degrees.

 Illinois hosts a total of six federally funded U.S. Department of Education Title VI Centers in international and area studies, each focusing on a different world region or issue.
-They include National Resource Centers on East Asian and Pacific Studies; European Union Studies; Global Studies; Latin American and Caribbean Studies; Russian, East European and Eurasian Studies; as well as a Center on International Business Education and Research.
+They include National Resource Centers on African Studies; East Asian and Pacific Studies; European Union Studies; Global Studies; Latin American and Caribbean Studies; and Russian, East European and Eurasian Studies.
 Over 600 faculty from all colleges on campus are affiliated with one or more of these centers.
 Additional centers within the Office of International Programs & Studies include the Program on Arms Control, Disarmament and International Security; the Women and Gender in Global Perspectives Program; and the International Forum on U.S. Studies.

 The Illinois library—the largest public academic research library in the U.S.–holds well over four million volumes in support of international studies.
 The International and Area Studies Library was established in 2011 to promote interdisciplinary research and provide better services to its large and growing Area Studies collections.
 Foremost among the collections is the Slavic and East European Library, the third largest collection in North America.
 The Asian Library has strong collections in Chinese, Japanese, Korean, Arabic, Hebrew, Indic, Persian, Vietnamese, and Thai.
 The Latin American and Caribbean collection is the nation’s fourth largest.
 The Library’s internationally renowned Mortenson Center for International Library Programs has a long tradition of providing librarians from around the world with continuing education.